 Questions for Your Attorney

-- If a buyer tries to charge me with closing costs that properly belong to the buyer, can I cancel the sale if he doesn't agree to pay them?
+- If a buyer tries to charge me with closing costs that properly belong to the buyer, can I cancel the sale if he or she doesn't agree to pay them?

 - How much will you charge to represent me at closing?
-Can you represent both me and the buyer, like the real estate agent is doing?
+Can you represent both me and the buyer?

 - If I show up at closing and I get a 20-item list of closing costs that the buyer wants me to pay, can I ask for more time to investigate the charges, or do I have to close on that day and agree to pay?